Dashcam Useful Tips and Tricks

-Format your memory card on a regular basis.
-This maximizes your SD card lifespan.
+Format your SD memory card on a regular basis.
+This maximizes your memory card lifespan.

 Replace your memory card annually.
-Repeated loop recording causes them to eventually wear out.
+Repeated loop recording will cause them to eventually wear out.

 If a traffic event occurs, say the license plate number of the other vehicle(s) involved out loud, especially at night.
 Low light conditions might not allow for a clear capture of the plate info.
 Saying it out loud gives you some audio backup in case someone flees the scene.

 Take several pictures of the incident scene if you can.
 This can shed light on things not caught on video.